rcoca/devtodo2-estimates/README.rst

 - ``~/.todorc`` configuration file.
 - Colour customisation.
 - Custom task formatting.

+    Estimates:

+    - marking task as done does not update the estimates tree
+    - purging will not recompute estimates tree

 How do I import my version 1 task lists?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~